-The current topic of energy transition is a challenge that affects all sectors, from transport to construction and from energy to industry.
-Global energy-related CO2 in 2022, reached the level of 36.8 Gtons, [16].
-With reference to the industrial field, it can be noted from the IEA report that approximately 9 Gtons of CO2 were emitted by industry in general, mainly by energy-intensive industries, in particular the steel sector contributed to 7.4% of global CO2 emissions.
 The significant level of emissions is largely linked to the need to use significant quantities of fossil fuels, which can be used directly in the production process (think of the coal used to produce steel) and for the fueling of ovens that require often high temperatures.
-Looking at data obtainable from IEA, most of the process heat above 500°C (around 96%) is used in the three subsectors of steel, basic chemistry, and non-metallic materials (cement and pulp and paper); the steel industry alone contributes to 48%.
-[17].
+Looking at data obtainable from IEA, most of the process heat above 500°C (around 96%) is used in the three subsectors of steel, basic chemistry, and non-metallic materials (cement and pulp and paper); the steel industry alone contributes to 48%, [17].
 Proposals linked to possible future prospects with a view to decarbonisation have been made in all sectors.

-Among these, the increase in the share of electricity, possibly produced through renewable sources, and the systematic transition to electric ovens are certainly relevant (Figure 2).
+Among these, the increase in the share of electricity, possibly produced through renewable sources, and the systematic transition to electric ovens are certainly relevant.
 However, it is not always easy to replace ovens powered by fossil fuels with electric ovens, without distorting the production process to some extent.